-The Alberta CPI (per Stats Canada) is reviewed from October to September of the prior year and an average is calculated to determine the COLA; however for 2020, the COLA was not applied due to budgetary constraints.
-The 2021 salary grid effectively remained the 2020 rates other than the addition of new positions to the County, including the Manager of Engineering and Infrastructure.
+The Alberta CPI (per Stats Canada) is reviewed from October to September of the prior year and an average is calculated to determine the COLA.
+For 2022, the COLA was determined to be 1.96%, which was still a reduction from the average CPI Increases due to budgetary constraints.